-The impairment model also applies to financial assets at amortised cost and financial assets at fair value through other comprehensive income, but not to equity investments and financial guarantee contracts and loan commitments that can be unilaterally revoked by the Bank.
+The impairment model also applies to financial assets at • The Andbank Group is unable to sell or pledge the financial amortised cost and financial assets at fair value through other comprehensive income, but not to equity investments and financial guarantee contracts and loan commitments that can be unilaterally revoked by the Bank.
 Likewise, the business model excludes all financial instruments measured at fair value through profit or loss.